Me-Bim-Bi/TIL/JavaScript.md

 app.use("/", routeIndex);`
 ````

-- Log incoming requests to console to see who accesses the server on what route.
+- Log incoming requests to console to see who accesses the server on what route:
+    - Track requests to the server: help administrators or developers know which requests are being sent, monitor application activity.
+    - Log for debugging purposes: when errors or abnormalities occur, this log can help identify the origin of the request.
+    - Enhance security: can be extended to log more information (IP address, headers...) to detect suspicious requests.
 ```
  *
  * @param {Request}  req  The incoming request.